Our Law Firm in Austin Can Help You With Your First Offense DWI

 In addition to an annual surcharge of $2,000 for the three years following your conviction to keep your license valid, completion of a driving improvement program, and potentially forced into installing an ignition interlock device on your vehicle, you could also be facing administrative penalties if convicted of a first offense D.W.I.
 Formerly referred to as Administrative License Revocation Penalties, these consequences could lengthen the suspension of your license.
 Administrative penalties are the result of the refusal to adhere to a chemical test, or if a chemical test resulted in a failed test result.
 These penalties are always in addition to current charges you may be facing.

-The Shrum Law Office has years of experience with first-time D.W.I. offenses.
+The Law Office of Matthew Shrum has years of experience with first-time D.W.I. offenses.
 With a strong criminal defense team on your side, criminal penalties may be reduced to a probationary period that may only require community service and a smaller fee.
 Our dedicated attorneys will also help you through the expungement process of a first offence D.W.I.
 Call us today for your consultation.